Provable Filter for Real-world Graph Clustering: Abstract

 \section{Abstract}

 Graph clustering, an important unsupervised problem, has been shown to be more resistant to advances in Graph Neural Networks (GNNs).
-In addition, almost all clustering methods focus on homophilic graphs and ignore heterophily.
-This significantly limits their applicability in practice, since real-world graphs exhibit a structural disparity and cannot simply be classified as homophily and heterophily.
-Thus, a principled way to handle practical graphs is urgently needed.
-To fill this gap, we provide a novel solution with theoretical support.
+Most existing methods focus on homophilic graphs and ignore heterophily.
+This significantly limits their applicability, since real-world graphs exhibit a structural disparity and cannot simply be classified as homophily and heterophily.
+To fill this gap, we provide a principled way to handle practical graphs.
 Interestingly, we find that most homophilic and heterophilic edges can be correctly identified on the basis of neighbor information.
-Motivated by this finding, we construct two graphs that are highly homophilic and heterophilic, respectively.
+Motivated by it, we construct two graphs that are highly homophilic and heterophilic, respectively.
 They are used to build low-pass and high-pass filters to capture holistic information.
+We make the first attempt to provide a theoretical analysis connecting the relationship between filters and clustering performance.
 Important features are further enhanced by the squeeze-and-excitation block.
-We validate our approach through extensive experiments on both homophilic and heterophilic graphs.
+We validate our approach through extensive experiments on both homophilic and heterophilic graphs, as well as a co-saliency detection application.
 Empirical results demonstrate the superiority of our method compared to state-of-the-art clustering methods.
+In particular, our method achieves an average accuracy improvement of 1.82\% on heterophilic graphs and 0.83\% on homophilic graphs compared to the best baselines, including RGSL and DGCN.